pilgrimtabby/pilgrim-autosplitter/04-settings.md

 Enable or disable [global hotkeys](#global-hotkeys).
 Convenient if you like to use the keyboard during speedruns.

 {: .note }
-If you assign this hotkey, it is always enabled, even when [global hotkeys](#global-hotkeys) are disabled.
+If assigned, this hotkey is ALWAYS enabled even if [global hotkeys](#global-hotkeys) are disabled.